In this article

 Largemouth bass: 5 daily, 12-inch minimum on most waters; some lakes use a 14-inch minimum or slot.
 Smallmouth bass (Lake Jocassee and Lake Keowee): 10 daily aggregate with redeye and spotted bass.

-Striped bass: 3 daily on most reservoirs at 26 inches; closed June 16 – September 30 on Lake Marion, Lake Moultrie, and the Cooper River.
+Striped bass: 3 daily on most reservoirs at 26 inches; closed June 16 to September 30 on Lake Marion, Lake Moultrie, and the Cooper River.
 Catfish: 25 daily, only 1 over 36 inches on the Santee Cooper system.

-Saltwater: Spotted seatrout 5 daily at 14 inches; red drum 2 daily slot 15-23 inches; flounder 5 daily at 16 inches (October-May closure on some species — check SCDNR saltwater regs).
+Saltwater: Spotted seatrout 5 daily at 14 inches; red drum 2 daily slot 15-23 inches; flounder 5 daily at 16 inches (October-May closure on some species, check SCDNR saltwater regs).

 Best Fishing Spots in South Carolina